Nordic skating adventure in Sweden - Since 1996

 Founded 1996 | Max 8 guests | All inclusive

-Naturguiden in international press
+Naturguiden in the international press

 Open Tour

 Join one of our scheduled group tours and skate alongside fellow adventurers from across Europe.
 Over four days, your local guide takes you across frozen lakes and the Baltic Sea archipelago, choosing the best ice conditions each morning.
 Everything is included: skates, safety equipment, meals and transport from Stockholm Arlanda.
+Open for experienced skaters.

 4 days, 3 nights Thursday to Sunday